-As such, these trends in mobile banking are putting a lot of pressure on large banks and financial institutions to provide the necessary technology to meet or exceed their customer's expectations if they want to decrease the churn rate.
+As such, these trends in mobile banking are putting a lot of pressure on large banks and financial institutions to provide the necessary technology to meet or exceed their customer's expectations if they want to decrease their churn rates.

 5. Big wins for small biz - operational cost-efficiency

 In the same fashion that users will continue to demand and expect the ability to easily pay with mobile, so too will small businesses need to prepare and benefit from that trend.

 In general, mobile banking is a cost-effective way for small businesses to manage their daily transactions and finances, as well as control their spend and budget more intelligently.